 If you are a U.S. citizen living or traveling outside of the U.S. and you have not done so, please enroll in the Department of State’s Smart Traveler Enrollment Program (STEP).
 The Embassy will then be able to contact you with updated information in case of an emergency.

-Please note U.S. passports can be renewed anytime before or after they expire, and a U.S. passport is valid for travel to the U.S. until the day it expires.
+Please note U.S. passports can be renewed any time before or after they expire, and a U.S. passport is valid for travel to the United States until the day it expires.
 Further details on applying for a U.S. passport, including emergency appointments, are available on our Passport Services page.

 Can I apply for a Consular Report of Birth Abroad (CRBA)?

-My child is a minor/I am applying for my first adult passport; can I renew their passport through the mail:
+My child is a minor/I am applying for my first adult passport; can I renew their/my passport through the mail?

-No. Minor passport renewals or first adult passport renewals must be done in person.
+No. Minor passport renewals and first adult passport renewals must be done in person.
 Further details on applying for a U.S. passport are available on our Passport Services page.

 Is the Embassy providing notarial services?
 How can I get documents notarized?

 Notarial appointments at the U.S. Embassy in Dublin are opened four to six weeks in advance.
 Appointments must be scheduled through our online booking system and cannot be requested by email.
 If we are not able to accommodate you as soon as you require, you may wish to consider using an Irish Notary Public.
 To find a Notary Public in Ireland, please visit the Faculty of Notaries Public in Ireland website here.
 For further details please see our Notarial Services page.

 Can the Embassy help me get my COVID-19 relief payments?